 Warehouse rent, utility costs, and labor costs are all associated with storage costs and can have a direct impact on the unit economics of cost of delivery.
 The longer a product is stored, the higher the storage costs will be, which can increase the cost of acquiring a customer.
 And the higher the costs, the more likely the company is to change a higher price for its products to cover these costs and maintain a positive unit economics.

-A vital aspect of the last mile, labor affects the cost of delivering and servicing a customer.
+A vital aspect of the last-mile, labor affects the cost of delivering and servicing a customer.
 It includes expenses such as wages, benefits, and training for employees involved in the delivery process.
 Companies can try to optimize their labor costs by streamlining delivery processes, reducing the time required for delivery, or utilizing alternative delivery methods.

 Having efficient last-mile operations in place is crucial for businesses as poor logistics can lead to inflated costs in multiple areas.
 These inflated costs can result from issues such as poor supply-chain management, poor space utilization, increased delivery times, and higher fuel costs.
 If these costs are not managed effectively, the result could be higher and unsustainable pricing for the end customer.
 However, A Dispatch Management Platform (DMP) can help meet these challenges and provide the best possible customer experience: